 The ubiquitous and contentious issue of rent vs buy comes to New York in this blog and I am prepared to help you regional folks in your quest for answers.

 The average rent for a one bedroom apartment in NYC rests at about $2,500, which comes out to $30,000 per year.
 Yes, that is why everyone has at least 3 roommates and pizza is our favorite food (Joe’s pizza for life).
 When talking about real estate in general, many people say that renting is simply throwing money away.
 This theory says that in buying, you give yourself the opportunity to build equity and invest in your property, not your landlord’s cable bill.

 But the situation is much more complicated than that.

 The housing market is fickle, to say the least, and varies dramatically based on the location you are in.
 NYC, for example, has many home-buying caveats and not the least among them is the average pricing for buying.

-On the lower end, condos and co-ops can be on the market for $500,000 to $1,000,000.
-After factoring in that 20% down payment, taxes, insurance, maintenance, and fees most people are looking at a monthly price of $5,000 to $8,000 per month.
+The median price for a Manhattan Co-Op is $930,000 (Jan 2019).
+After factoring in that 20% down payment, taxes, insurance, maintenance, and fees most people are looking at a monthly price of $6,000 to $8,000 per month.
 This does not make sense for many NYC residents.

 Renting can offer many benefits for New Yorkers: